Towards Comprehensive Interactive Change Understanding in Remote Sensing: A Large-scale Dataset and Dual-granularity Enhanced VLM: ChangeIMTI

 \subsection{Binary Change Classification}

 To introduce decision-making capability, we formulate a binary classification task that determines whether a change has occurred between two images.
-The task simplifies the complex problem of change detection into a straightforward yes/no decision, making it more manageable for computational models. \begin{findingsbox} \item Instruction Template: \\ User: ``Please check if there have been any changes to the roads or buildings in these two images:$<$image$>$ and $<$image$>$.
+The task simplifies the complex problem of change detection into a straightforward yes/no decision, making it more manageable for computational models.
+Specifically, the user’s input is a query asking whether any changes have occurred, and the model is expected to respond with only “yes” or “no.” \begin{findingsbox} \item Instruction Template: \\ User: ``Please check if there have been any changes to the roads or buildings in these two images:$<$image$>$ and $<$image$>$.
 Please answer yes or no.'' \\ VLM: ``Yes'' / ``No'' \end{findingsbox}